cafeduke/cafeduke.github.io/_posts/java/2017-01-01-deadlock-hold-and-wait.md

 ## Deadlock - Hold and wait for resources

 The below class looks deceptively simple and clean.
-We have an Account class that accepts a name.
+We have an `Account` class that accepts a `name`.
 A static function is used for fund transfer from one account to another.
-A lock is obtained on the from account and later on the to account before proceeding with the transfer.
+A lock is obtained on the `from` account and later on the `to` account before proceeding with the transfer.
 ```java
 class Account
 {
    private String name = null;

    public Account(String name)
    {
       this.name = name;
    }

    public static void transfer(Account fromAccount, Account toAccount, int amount)
    {
       synchronized (fromAccount)